Probabilistic Programming in Python: Bayesian Modeling and Probabilistic Machine Learning with Theano

 - PyMC3 port of the book “Bayesian Cognitive Modeling” by Michael Lee and EJ Wagenmakers: Focused on using Bayesian statistics in cognitive modeling.

-- Bayesian Analysis with Python by Osvaldo Martin (and errata): Great introductory book.
+- Bayesian Analysis with Python (second edition) by Osvaldo Martin: Great introductory book. (code and errata).

 There are also several talks on PyMC3 which are gathered in this YouTube playlist